 We describe two possibilities to use Apache as a proxy for TraqBio:

-1. TraqBio as a subdomain of your domain (virtual host).
+To setup TraqBio to use a subdomain of your domain (virtual host),

 ProxyRequests Off